 "He learned obedience from what He suffered." —Hebrews 5:8

 What a gift suffering can be!
 You may be unable to perform physical or mental feats, but you are always able to suffer.
 Everyone can suffer.
 Contrary to the "wisdom" of the culture of death, suffering has great value.
 When everything goes perfectly for you, it's not hard to obey.
-You are being blessed and rewarded for your obedience.
 "What merit is there in that?"
 (Mt 5:46) Even Satan commented on this when Job was blessed with prosperity, saying "Is it for nothing that Job is God-fearing?
-Have You not surrounded Him and His family and all that He has with Your protection?
+Have You not surrounded him and his family and all that he has with Your protection?
 You have blessed the work of his hands" (Jb 1:9-10).

 When we can obey God as we suffer, that is a grace in us (see 1 Pt 4:13-14).
 This is a tremendous witness to others of our belief in the absolute lordship of Jesus.
 We actually learn obedience from suffering (Heb 5:8).
-Suffering has such great power that Jesus chose to redeem us through suffering rather than through His teaching and miracles.
+Suffering has such great power that Jesus chose to redeem us through His suffering.